ENSpunks/LLC/Introduction.md

 I have been an attorney since 2010.
 The majority of my career I have acted as outside counsel for business organizations for matters like governance, compliance, intellectual property protection, tax strategy, mergers & acquisitions, or other business transactions.

 In 2022 I launched an ENS project with a group of 4 that I had never met IRL.
-One claimed to be an attorney from the US (me); one claimed to be an astrophysicist+mathematician; one claimed to be an Australian photographer and surfer; and the last was totally undoxxed, but rumors abound of a Sherpa.
-I proposed the team set up a legal entity, something akin to the Cayman Island ENS Foundation, for purposes of limited liability protections and "legal personhood."
-Not having limited liability protections was not acceptable to me, and understandably a legal entity wasn't acceptable to the team as a whole.
+An attorney from the US (me); a astrophysicist+mathematician; an Australian photographer/surfer; and an undoxxed team member.
+I proposed the team set up a legal entity, something like Cayman Island ENS Foundation  purposes of limited liability protections and "legal personhood."
+Understandably a legal entity wasn't practical for the whole team,.
 My solution was PUNKS LLC, a Delaware Series LLC I codified my wallet on the multisig as a "protected series" under PUNKS.

 PUNKS LLC was a solution to a problem I had, but I think everyone with a self-custody wallet has the same problem, unmitigated legal risk and potential personal liabilities.